cookpad/roadworker/README.md

 **Notice**

-* Cannot update TTL of two or more same records (with different SetIdentifier) after creation.
+* Cannot update TTL of two or more same weighted A records (with different SetIdentifier) after creation.

 ## Installation